mtrevisan/HunLinter/CONTRIBUTING.md

 ## Join the Project Team
 There are many ways to contribute!
 Most of them don't require any official status unless otherwise noted.
 That said, there's a couple of positions that grant special repository abilities, and this section describes how they're granted and what they do.

-All of the below positions are granted based on the project team's needs, as well as their consensus opinion about whether they would like to work with the person and think that they would fit well into that position.
+All the below positions are granted based on the project team's needs, as well as their consensus opinion about whether they would like to work with the person and think that they would fit well into that position.
 The process is relatively informal, and it's likely that people who express interest in participating can just be granted the permissions they'd like.

 You can spot a collaborator on the repo by looking for the `[Collaborator]` or `[Owner]` tags next to their names.